yangfangs/physpetools/README.rst

     Input a txt file contain the a abbreviation species names are same with KEGG species abbreviation.

 -o
-    A directory contain combine tree file.
-The default output data name is combinetree.
+    A directory contain range text file.
+The directory name is iverw.